Ivan Cherinko: Early life and education

-Cherinko was born on July 22, 1908, in the village of Den’gi, which is now the Zolotonosha Raion in the Cherkasy Oblast of Central Ukraine.
+Cherinko was born on July 22, 1908, in the village of Den'hi, which is now the Zolotonosha Raion in the Cherkasy Oblast of Central Ukraine.
 From 1926 to 1931, he studied art at the Kyiv Art Institute under M. D. Bernshtein and B. F. Uits.

 Career

 He was among a group of artists who had studied with Russian masters and graduated from Russian art schools that came to Turkmenistan in the 1930s.
 They established classical Turkmen fine arts, utilizing colorful folk art, utilizing their training in traditional fine arts of Russia.
 He premiered in an exhibition in 1934, and his works are considered significant examples of Turkmen painting.
 Cherinko studied the culture and the lives of the Turkmen people and sought to capture the nature of their inner worlds.
 His portraits, landscapes, and historical compositions reflected the charm and traditional culture of the country.
 He painted the portraits of order-bearer collective farmer Nurjemal Ersaryeva and National Artist Alty Karliev.
 His paintings, The Smithy (1928), The Bey: The Powers That Be (1940), The Daring Horseback Riders (1944–46), and Spring in Bagir (1947) reflect the social transformations that Soviet Turkmenia experienced in the first half of the 20th century.
 His works are among the collection of the Turkmen Museum of Fine Arts.
 In 1945, he became an Honored Art Worker of the Turkmen SSR.

 Cherinko founded the Union of Artists of Turkmenistan in the 1930s, when fine arts gained momentum within Turkmenistan.
 In 1938 and from 1945 to 1948, he chaired the administrative board of the Union.
 He established himself among students, alumni, and teachers of the Eastern Shock-School of Arts.
-Cherinko and Sergei Beglyarov established an art school in Askgabat named after Shota Rustaveli.
+Cherinko and Sergei Beglyarov established an art school in Aşgabat named after Shota Rustaveli.
 From 1933 to 1936, and again from 1938 to 1940, he taught at the Sh.
 Rustaveli Turkmen Art School, where he promoted the method of socialist realism.